 When it comes to many other things, it is often okay to trust your gut.
 If you have a weird feeling that something doesn’t seem right, it probably isn’t.
 Hang up, delete the email, or say no if you have any doubts regarding this persons’ intentions.

 When using a website that requires you to share personal information, double check that the address contains an ‘s’ after http, which means that it is secure to use.
 As for documents, keep them in a locked box at your home, and always be aware of the whereabouts of your wallet and credit cards.
 Monitor your online accounts so that any changes are caught immediately.
 One of the main reasons to check your credit score each year is to ensure there is no missed identity theft or fraudulent activity happening.

-At Money Mentors, we encourage all of our clients to engage themselves in financial literacy based activities.
-Teaching yourself the basics of spending, saving, and budgeting are some of the most valuable life lessons you will ever need.
-Money Mentors offers free online courses, in person sessions, and webinars to help educate you on the best ways to protect yourself from fraudulent activity.
-Register for one today, and be up to date on the latest forms of danger when it comes to your personal finances.
+At Money Mentors, we encourage all Albertans to engage themselves in financial literacy-based activities.
+Teaching yourself the basics of spending, saving and budgeting are some of the most valuable life lessons you will ever need.
+Money Mentors offers a free online class to help educate you on the best ways to protect yourself from fraudulent activity.
+Access it today and get up-to-date on the latest forms of danger when it comes to your personal finances.

 © Money Mentors 2020